SRV Matriculation Higher Secondary School, Samayapuram

 SRV (known as Smart Resourceful Vibrant) is a co-educational school located in Samayapuram near the city of Trichy in the Indian state of Tamil Nadu.
 It opened in 2006 and possesses a 50-acre campus.
 The school comes under the aegis of the Sri Vigneswara Educational Trust, Rasipuram.
 This school runs under Tamil Nadu State Board Syllabus and is especially noted for securing high marks in Board Exams.

 Curriculum

 This school adopts the "Rote learning system" in 11th and 12th grades.
 This school often conducts programmes for students to improve their moral life.
 This school follows "CAT (Class Assessment Test)" for Board Exam attending classes.
 This school also conducts NEET and JEE-Main full time courses affiliated to pinnacle classes Services.
-The best mathematics teacher of Tamil Nadu Prof. S. John Britto works in this school and he has produced many centums in 12th board public Examinations.